bosahchude/blog/_posts/2016-10-25-github-pages-custom-domains-emails.md

 A more technical way to get this done is to run an email trace through your webhost.
 If you've followed this guide word-for-word, everything should be in order.

 ## Summary
 Configure the `www` subdomain of your website to point to GitHub and redirect the apex domain to it.
-This way, you don't tamper with your ALIAS records hence little chance of a breaking emails.
+This way, you don't tamper with your ALIAS records hence little chance of breaking emails.